junxit/us-congress-bills-114/bill.md

   >   - **(A)** *Establishment* There is established in the Treasury of the United States a revolving fund, to be known as the TSCA Service Fee Fund (in this paragraph referred to as the “Fund”), consisting of such amounts as are deposited in the Fund under this paragraph.
   >   - **(B)** *Collection and deposit of fees* The Administrator shall collect the fees described in paragraph (1) and deposit those fees in the Fund.
   >   - **(C)** *Crediting and availability of fees* On request by the Administrator, the Secretary of the Treasury shall transfer from the Fund to the Administrator amounts appropriated to pay or recover the full costs incurred by the Environmental Protection Agency, including contractor costs, in carrying out the provisions of this title for which the fees are collected under paragraph (1).
-  >   - **(D)** *Use of funds by Administrator* Amounts equivalent to fees collected by the Administrator and deposited in the Fund under this section shall be available without fiscal year limitation to the Administrator, subject to the availability of appropriations, for use only in administering the provisions of this title for which the fees are collected.
+  >   - **(D)** *Use of funds by Administrator* Fees authorized under this section shall be collected and available for obligation only to the extent and in the amount provided in advance in appropriations Acts, and shall be available without fiscal year limitation for use only in administering the provisions of this title for which the fees are collected.
   >   - **(E)** *Accounting and auditing*
   >     - **(i)** *Accounting* The Administrator shall biennially prepare and submit to the Committee on Environment and Public Works of the Senate and the Committee on Energy and Commerce of the House of Representatives a report that includes an accounting of the fees paid to the Administrator under this paragraph and amounts disbursed from the Fund for the period covered by the report, as reflected by financial statements provided in accordance with sections 3515 and 3521 of title 31, United States Code.
   >     - **(ii)** *Auditing*